 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District's investment policy requires pledging of collateral of all bank balances in excess of federal depository insurance with the collateral held by a third party in the District's name.
-At year-end, \$1,424,805 of the bank balance of deposits was not covered by collateral, federal depository or equivalent insurance.
+At year-end, the entire amount of the bank balance of the deposits was covered by federal depository or equivalent insurance.